nsunami/de-civic-associations/README.md

 # de-civic-associations
-A list of civic, neighborhood, and homeowner associations in Delaware
+A list of civic, neighborhood, and homeowners associations in Delaware

 ## New Castle